 The tastings started last fall in Brooklyn.
 For their west coast visit last week, they stopped in San Francisco and Napa.
 The Napa tasting was hosted by Long Meadow Ranch by Chef Stephen Barber, also a Southern man by way of Kentucky.
 Also worth noting is that Mr. Barber uses the aforementioned Edwards Surryano ham in a formidable ham and cheese biscuit on the LMR brunch menu.
 Along with Mr. Barber, a collection of chefs and other “food people” gathered in the immensely charming St. Helena culinary compound for a grand ham tasting with a title to match.

-Before we get to the hams, there are a couple things worth mentioning.
+Before we get to the hams, look what i found there are a couple things worth mentioning.
 The first is that this article is not meant to serve as an authoritative article on ham.
 There are many complex technical and instinctual considerations that go into producing ham.
 That said, there were a few prevailing narratives and discoveries that emerged from that particular tasting that are worth passing along.

 One of the best trends happening in the world of food right now is the attention on seasonal eating.
 There are many environmental and gastronomic benefits to seasonal eating, and it was nice to hear the discussion centered on what this means for livestock – generally not considered in this discussion.
 The same can be said for terroir and diet.